rhizomatics/signalk-einklabel-plugin/README.md

 ### Can't edit the text contents of SVG template in VSCode

-If you have an SVG viewer extension, this wll show the image rather than allowing editing of text.
+If you have an SVG viewer extension, this will show the image rather than allowing editing of text.
 To solve, right click on the file in VSCode _Explorer_ view and choose to edit with _Text Editor_.

 ### Description is set in InkScape but doesn't render